11 Tips to Help You Get New Clients Through Cold Calling

 "The more effectively and consistently you tell the world who you are, what you do and why they should hire you, the more money you'll make.
 Period."

-If you use these eleven tips and consistently take action, you can't help but get more clients for your freelance writing business.
+If you use these eleven tips and consistently take action, you can't help but get more clients for your freelance copywriting business.

 And when that happens, you'll have less downtime between paying assignments, more checks flowing into your mailbox, and more importantly, less stress and more peace of mind.